 Tax-Related Identity Theft

-An identity thief may use your Social Security number to get a job or to take your tax refund.
+An identity thief may use your Social Security number to take your tax refund or get a job.
 Contact the IRS if they send you a notice saying their records show:

 - you were paid by an employer you don't know

 - more than one tax return was filed in your name using your Social Security number

 The IRS uses your Social Security Number (SSN) to make sure your filing is accurate and complete, and that you get any refund you are due.
 Identity theft can affect how your tax return is processed.
-An unexpected notice or letter from the IRS could alert you that someone else is using your SSN.
-The IRS doesnot start contact with a taxpayer by sending an email, text or social media that asks for personal or financial information.
+An unexpected notice or letter from the IRS could alert you that someone else is using your SSN, however, the IRS doesn't start contact with a taxpayer by sending an email, text or social media message that asks for personal or financial information.
 If you get an email that claims to be from the IRS, do not reply or click on any links.
 Instead, forward it to email@example.com.

 If someone uses your SSN to get a job, the employer may report that person’s income to the IRS using your SSN.
 When you file your tax return, you won’t include those earnings.
 IRS records will show you failed to report all your income.
 The agency will send you a notice or letter saying you got wages but didn’t report them.
 The IRS doesn’t know those wages were reported by an employer you don’t know.

-If you think someone used your SSN to get a job or tax refund — or the IRS sends you a notice or letter indicating a problem — contact the IRS immediately.
+If you think someone used your SSN for a tax refund or a job — or the IRS sends you a notice or letter indicating a problem — contact the IRS immediately.
 Specialists will work with you to get your tax return filed, get you any refund you are due, and protect your IRS account from identity thieves in the future.